pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/hitchhikers_guide_modern_data_products_5_appendix_A_definitions.md

 Tensors are used extensively in deep learning frameworks like TensorFlow and PyTorch, where they form the backbone of neural network models.
 Neural networks consist of layers of interconnected nodes, or neurons, that perform tensor operations on input data to produce output predictions.

-Overall, tensors are an important data structure in machine learning, and are used to represent and manipulate large, complex datasets in a wide variety of applications.

 ## Feature

 > "In machine learning and pattern recognition, a feature is an individual measurable property or characteristic of a phenomenon.[1]
 Choosing informative, discriminating and independent features is a crucial element of effective algorithms in pattern recognition, classification and regression.
 Features are usually numeric, but structural features such as strings and graphs are used in syntactic pattern recognition.
 The concept of "feature" is related to that of explanatory variable used in statistical techniques such as linear regression."

- Bishop, Christopher (2006).
-Pattern recognition and machine learning.
-Berlin: Springer.
-ISBN 0-387-31073-8.
+[1]

 TODO: This book was published in 2006, but when did this term become widely used?